sittingherelikeaboss/Defend-Me/README.md

 #### 🖥️ Windows

+> [!IMPORTANT]
+> Most of the commands below are ran using Git Bash so please install it from [here](https://git-scm.com/download/win) if you do not have it yet.

 1. Ensure you have Node.js and npm installed in your machine.
 Check by running the following commands.

 ```